HIGHLY CAPABLE STUDENT PROGRAM

 Student Referral/Nomination Procedure

-- A Student Referral Form may be submitted at any time, but most testing is conducted January - April.
+- A Student Referral Form may be submitted at any time; however, and most assessments are conducted January - April.
 Student Referral Forms, Permission to Test Form, and Parent Checklist of Creative and Cognitive Characteristics are available online (www.bremertonschools.org), in school offices, at the District Office, or through email request via the Highly Capable Secretary.

 - In addition to year-round referrals, all 2nd-grade students are screened using the CogAT Screening Form.